 Consumers who demand a more spectacular treble details might want to go for Mavin Air-X or RHA TrueConnect, but I would prefer the bass delivery of the Sudio Tolv.
 For a more balanced audiophile sound, go for AVIOT TE-D01b.
 Other considerations: Sudio Tolv is not IP-rated, weak noise isolation, and has limited volume.

-Retailing at S$189, don’t miss the 15% off when you enter “musicphotolife15” promo code at Sudio Singapore online store, valid till 31 July 2019.
-In addition, shoppers get a free Sudio tote bag with every earphones/headphones purchase.
+Retailing at S$149, don’t miss the 15% off when you enter “musicphotolife15” promo code at Sudio Singapore online store.

 Thank you Sudio Sweden for sending the units for my review.
 I’m pleased that the Sudio Tolv is a good enough product to recommend to all readers, and also for me to use more often.